avillegasn/nelio-testimonial-block/README.txt

 == Changelog ==

 = 1.0.1 =
 * Fixed some errors due to updates on Gutenberg.
-Props to @andrewo.
+Props to @andreawo.

 = 1.0.0 =
 * Initial plugin release